 Its largest lakes are Lake Bled and Lake Bohinj.
-Both lakes are located on the eastern side of the Alps, so closer to Ljubljana.
+Both lakes are located on the eastern side of the Alps, closer to Ljubljana.
 While Lake Bled is a bit busier and more touristy, Bohinj offers more outdoor activities, camping, boating, etc.

-The Triglav Lakes region is an alpine hiking area made up of several lakes.
-This can be explored on a more difficult, more technical (1 v 2 day) tour.
+The Triglav Lakes region is an alpine hiking area of several lakes.
+This can be explored on a more difficult, technical (1 v 2 day) tour.
 Another name for the Triglav Lakes is the Triglav Seven Lakes region.
 Although there are many more lakes in the area, this name is also used.

 Also worth mentioning is Lake Jasna at Kranjska Gora, as well as the nearby Slovenian reserve, Zelenci Park.
 Both lakes attract thousands of tourists every year.
 On the western side of Italy lies the charming Fusine Lakes, i.e. Lagho di Fusine.